Why are My Homeschooling Days So Out of Control!

 by sharon cannavo homeschooling parenting tips

-We need to take inventory of our day, and though we want things to be comfortable and somewhat casual, we need to maintain a few classroom guidelines so we can at least get through the day with profit, and not so much damage.
+We need to take inventory of our day, and though we want things to be comfortable and somewhat casual, we need to maintain a few classroom guidelines so we can at least get through the day with profit, and not too much damage.
 Lol!
 We start by creating a schedule.
 Don't sign off!
-Understand that the schedule is what allows us to be creative, academic and productive!
+Understand that the schedule is what allows us to be creative, academic, and productive!
 Three very important ingredients to a successful homeschooling day.
 Here's an example of what a homeschool schedule might look like:

 By setting up blocks of time per subject, we have a map to lead us through our day.
 Keep your subject blocks between 20-45 minutes, depending on the difficulty.